Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Cushion Brilliant, Modified & Hybrid

-Cushion brilliant diamonds exhibit faceting patterns similar to those of round brilliant cut diamonds.
+Cushion brilliant diamonds exhibit faceting patterns similar to round brilliant cut diamonds.
 The pavilion facets of a cushion brilliant cut radiate outward from the diamond's center towards the girdle, forming a star-like pattern.
 In contrast to the "crushed ice" appearance in cushion modifieds, cushion brilliants feature larger facets, presenting a visual resemblance to round cut diamonds while boasting a coveted pillow-like or cushion shape, contributing to their desirability and popularity.

 One benefit of this shape is that diamond cutters save more carat weight than traditional cushion brilliant cut diamonds, making it a more economical diamond.
 The demand for modified cushion cut diamonds is low, affecting their price.
 When you look through the table of a modified cushion cut diamond, you will not be able to find faceting in it, unlike the standard cushion cut diamonds.
 Therefore, there is a significant difference in the look of the classic cushion cut and the modified one.
 The latter will have radiant/crushed iced sparkle, contrary to the standard.